cryptopunkscc/astrald/app/warpdrive/doc/AND.md

 1. User taps on the notification to see the details.
 2. Application displays offer details screen.
-3. User sees notification details.

 #### OfferActivity

-Displays offer details.
+Loads and displays offer details.

 1. get offer id from intent;
 2. fetch offer from service;
 3. displays offer details:
     * sender name
+    * offer id
+    * status
     * timestamp
     * list of files
         * file name